How Much Is My Business Worth?

 Financial figures are important when determining the value of your company, but a business owner also needs to consider other less tangible factors, as well.
 The strategic benefits your business could offer to an acquirer may be just as important as if not more important than the financials and growth rate of the business.
 Similarly, business owners should take into account the geographical location of their businesses, customer concentration, and the strength of the business’s reputation and brand.

 Knowing Your Valuation Early, And Creating A Plan For Your Future:

-If you find that your business is not worth as much as you were expecting, it might be time to consider making some changes before starting a full exit process.
+If you find that your business is not worth as much as you were expecting, it might be time to better understand the quality and sustainability of your company's earnings, and consider making some changes before starting a full exit process.
 The most obvious way to increase your valuation is to grow the profitability of the business.
 To do this, you should look for ways to cut overhead costs, streamline operational processes and explore new avenues to increase sales.
 You might also want to consider revisiting ways to increase your streams of recurring revenues.
 For example, if you’re a service-based business, see if you can extend current maintenance contracts or generate new contracts with customers or clients.